harrival56/foodie/README.md

 save a favorite food and last but no the least is the ability to make a menu.

-The app allows users to seach and read without registering or loging in but can not make a menu or add to favorite.
+The app allows users to seach and read without registering or loging in but can not view or make a menu or add to favorite.

 Also users can edit there profile whenever they want once logged in.